We may earn money or products from the companies or links mentioned in this post.

 Disneyland’s park hours during spring break may vary.
 You will usually find they open the parks to all guests around 8-9 am (With Magic Morning or Extra Magic Hour happening the hour before opening).
 It is worth noting that Disney California Adventure (DCA) appears to be opening an hour AFTER Disneyland on the mornings it hosts Extra Magic Hour.

 As for closing times, Disneyland tends to close at 11 pm the first week or two, but starting the last week in March, it begins closing at midnight.
-DCA closes at 9 pm the first few weeks, and 10 pm after that.
-DCA always closes at the start time of the final showing of World of Color, so there will still be guests in the park at that time.
+DCA closes at 9 pm or 10 pm most nights.

 When you go, also be sure to listen and watch for announcements noting a change in park hours.
 We have gone a few times during the weeks that were supposed to close at 11pm, only to have them extend the hours to midnight.